kragen/dercuano/intro.md

 On the other hand, some of it is correct.
-Of the correct part, most is unoriginal — sometimes I’m just taking notes on well-established concepts, and sometimes I’m laboriously rediscovering things that are already obvious to others — while some small part is original.
+Of the correct part, most is unoriginal — sometimes I’m just taking notes on well-established concepts, and sometimes I’m laboriously rediscovering things that are already obvious to others — while some small part is both original and correct.
 Unfortunately, I don’t know which part.

 Most of these notes are about things I barely understood, or